What is a contract?

 To mitigate damages.
 In the event of a breach, the non breaching party is under an obligation to minimize or mitigate damages.
 The non breaching party on becoming aware of the breach should take reasonable steps to avoid compounding or adding to the damages.

 As business lawyers, much of our work revolves around contracts.
 In the ideal world, our clients will contact us when they are in the early stages of planning for the launch of a new business.
-We will then work carefully with the client to carefully plan for the business launch and for the development and growth/ success of the business.
+We will then work carefully with the client to plan for the business launch and for the development and growth of the business.
 We will assist the client in planning for and then negotiating and carefully documenting the various relationships that the new business will have or enter into.
-Relationships with employees or contractors.
-Relationships with suppliers including investors and lenders and landlords.
-Relationships with customers.
-Etc.
+This would include relationships with employees, contractors, investors, lenders, landlords, and customers.